When to trim beech hedges: A hedge guide

 • As a maintenance measure, you should fertilise hedges and water young beech hedges regularly

-When is the best time to trim a beech hedge?
+When is the best time to trim beech Hedges?

 The question of when to cut a beech hedge is easily answered.
 As beech hedges grow quickly, it is best to cut them twice a year, once in early spring and once around Midsummer’s Day.
 February is a good time for cutting a beech hedge back hard if necessary, because at this time you will not disturb any breeding birds and new growth hasn’t yet begun.